Skip to navigation

 Evaluating Your Claim – What Are My Damages?

 There is no law book that determines what pain and suffering is worth in Virginia – it is what a Judge or jury says it is.
 An experienced, aggressive car accident attorney who knows how the Virginia Courts work is vital to proving your case, and fully proving your damages.
+This has to be done with evidence, which can include pictures, videos, and the testimony of friends and loved ones.

 What are the Time Limits for Filing Uber Claims?